STORY / GAMEPLAY

-The little John Connor, future winner of the machine tools, was able to see the day since the Terminator failed in his mission.
-Key 1000 then arrives from the future, new machine tools' envoy, to eliminate mother and son Connor.
-But the rebels of 1997, who have more than one trick in their bag, recover, tinker and repackage a Terminator and send it into our present to protect the little family from the vile android T1000.
+Young John Connor, future winner of the machine tools, was able to see the day since the Terminator failed in his first mission.
+T1000 then arrives from the future, new machine tools envoy, to eliminate both John and his mother Sarah.
+But the rebels of 1997 have more than one trick in their bags.
+So they recover, tinker and repackage a Terminator and send him in our present time to protect the Connor family from the vile android T1000.
 The game tries to recreate various scenes throughout the film, like the first level where T800 and T1000 meet for the first time and fight at a hospital corridor.
 Note that the CPC version has 7 levels while the C64 has a total of 9!

-In level six you're in control of the kidnapped SWAT van as Sarah (Connor) tries to shoot down the pursuing helicopter while you keep the thing straight enough for her to get a decent aim, whilst this level is level 7 for the C64.
-Level seven on the other hand, is the final level for the CPC version, in which you finally fight with the T1000 in the steel mill, whilst in the C64 version is a multi-platform scrolling arcade shooter, in which you control T800 braking into Cyberdyne Labs in order to recover the remains of the first Terminator, but the SWAT men storm the building in order to stop you.
-The c64 version continuous with level 8 which involves the CPP's stage with the helicopter, and level 9 which involves the final fight with the T1000.
+On LEVEL 6 you're in control of the SWAT van as Sarah tries to shoot down the pursuing helicopter while you keep the thing straight enough for her to get a decent aim (LEVEL 7 on the C64).
+LEVEL 7 on the other hand, is the final level on the CPC version in which you finally fight with the T1000 at the steel factory, while on the C64 there is a multi-platform scrolling arcade shooter, in which you control T800 breaking into Cyberdyne Labs in order to recover the remains of the first Terminator while the SWAT squad storm in to stop him.
+The C64 version continues with LEVEL 8 that involves the CPP's stage with the helicopter and LEVEL 9 that is the final fight with the T1000.
 Confusing, isn't it?